 The chess king is the most important piece in the chess game.
 The ultimate goal in chess is to checkmate him.
 When you make a move that threatens the king of your opponent with capture, he is called to be in check.
+The king remains on the board always and can’t be captured.

 Check is, when one or more pieces could THEORETICALLY capture the king.
 It is not allowed to capture him, of course.
 Without king the game cannot be played.
 For that reason it doesn’t make sense to assign a value to him in relation to the other chess pieces.